olensmar/ambassador-codegen-module/README.md

   definition, default is false
 - `servicePrefix`: specified an additional prefix to prepend all paths, for example "/myservice".
 This will be removed when forwarding to the target service (see example below)
+- `ignoreOperations`: a comma-separated list of operationIds to exclude from the generated mapping file

 The corresponding OAS extensions are specified under an `x-ambassador` node at either the top or operation level in your OAS definition: